prestonharberts/fedora-40-configuration/docs/vscodium.md

 - Error Lens by usernamehw
 - Python by ms-python
 - clangd by llvm-vs-code-extensions (install clangd when propted; you may have to open a .cpp file first in which case also press `Ctrl+Shift+P` and enter "clangd: Toggle inlay hints")
+- Codeium: AI Coding Autocomplete and Chat for Python, Javascript, Typescript, Java, God, and more by Codeium
 - Bash IDE by mads-hartmann
 - ShellCheck by timonwong.
 - Active File In StatusBar by RoscoP
 - statusbar-commands by anweber
 - Dart by Dart-Code
 - Flutter by Dart-Code

+Open the Codeium website when prompted, sign in, close the notification in VSCodium, and open the website when prompted again.
+Copy the authentication token, and the press `CTRL-P` in VSCodium, then search for `Codeium: Provide Authentication Token`.
+Paste the copied token and press enter.

 Also install shfmt by mkhl.
 Then, run `go install mvdan.cc/sh/v3/cmd/gosh@latest` to install the dependency.
 The directory `~/go/bin/` may need to be added to your PATH if it is not already.